 The UE considers an NR frequency to support all slices of an NSAG if

-- the nsag-ID and TA of the NSAG as provided by NAS are indicated for the NR frequency (see TS 38.331[3]).
+- the nsag-ID and TA of the NSAG indicated for the NR frequency (see TS 38.331[3]) are included in the NSAG information provided by NAS.
 If FreqPriorityListDedicatedSlicing is configured, UE only considers the NSAG-frequency pairs indicated in FreqPriorityListDedicatedSlicing for slice-based cell reselection.

 The UE considers a cell on an NR frequency to support all slices of an NSAG if

-- the nsag-ID and TA of the NSAG as provided by NAS are indicated for the NR frequency in dedicated signalling but not in SIB16 (see TS 38.331 [3]); or
+- the nsag-ID and TA of the NSAG indicated for the NR frequency in dedicated signalling but not in SIB16 (see TS 38.331 [3]) are included in the NSAG information provided by NAS; or

-- the nsag-ID and TA of the NSAG as provided by NAS are indicated for the NR frequency in SIB16 (see TS 38.331 [3]); and
+- the nsag-ID and TA of the NSAG indicated for the NR frequency in SIB16 (see TS 38.331 [3]) are included in the NSAG information provided by NAS ; and

 - the cell is either listed in the sliceAllowedCellListNR (if provided in the sliceInfoList) or the cell is not listed in the sliceExcludedCellListNR (if provided in the sliceInfoList); or